twadelij/GTM/README.md

 ## 📋 Current Status

 The game is currently in active development.
-The core gameplay functionality is working, but there are some known issues:
+The core gameplay functionality is working, and recent updates include:

-- **Admin Login Issue**: The admin authentication works on the server side, but there's a UI issue preventing proper redirection after login.
-This will be fixed in a future update.
+- **Admin Login Fixed**: The admin authentication now works correctly with proper redirection after login.
-- **Database Integration**: The game now uses PostgreSQL for data storage instead of JSON files.
-- **Multi-user Support**: Basic user authentication and session management are implemented.
+- **Server Configuration**: Added a config.js file for flexible server URL configuration.
+- **API Requests**: Updated all client-side code to use the configuration for API requests.
+- **Port Configuration**: The server now runs on port 5000 by default.

 ## 📁 Project Structure